nifisher/nifisher.github.io/resume/2017-03-toshiba.md

 {{ page.career.start }} - {{ page.career.end }}
 {{ page.description }}
 ### Accomplishments
-* Development of a UEFI Bootloader
+* Development of bootloader for UEFI BIOS based systems
-* Enhancements needed to support operation as a KVM Guest
+* Enhancement of existing code base to support operation in a KVM enviroment
-* Extended existing support of onboard sensors
+* Extension of existing sensor algorithms in support of newly developed hardware